- Services & Resources

 - Virginia-based Lightbridge Corporation has provided consulting services to the UAE on the design, development and management of the key organizations required to implement a nuclear energy program according to the highest international standards.

 - Englewood, Colorado-based CH2M Hill won a 10-year contract to manage the UAE's nuclear program in October 2008.

-- Paul C. Rizzo Associates, a leading global engineering and consulting firm based in Pennsylvania, is working on site placement and engineering during the planning process.
+- Paul C. Rizzo Associates, a leading global engineering and consulting firm based in Pennsylvania, worked on site placement and engineering during the planning process.

 Other Steps to Support Nonproliferation

 - IAEA Treaty on Non-Proliferation of Nuclear Weapons (1995)

 - IAEA Convention on the Physical Protection of Nuclear Material (2003)

 - UN International Convention for the Suppression of Acts of Nuclear Terrorism (2005)